mauricedesaxe/tx2acc/README.md

 - it's recommended that we stream values instead of loading the whole dataset as it may be large
 - code "cleanliness" is more important than performance in this exercise
 - unlike withdrawals which should be prevented, disputes are processed even if they would make the available balance negative.
+- duplicate transactions are to be ignored
+- clients shouldn't be able to dispute other clients' transactions

 When in doubt on how to interpret a requirement, try to make assumptions that make sense for a bank (think an ATM or more elaborate transaction processors), and document them.